Enterprise Financial Services (EFSC)

 10. Return on Equity

-Over the last five years, Enterprise Financial Services has averaged an ROE of 11.5%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows Enterprise Financial Services has a strong competitive moat.
+Over the last five years, Enterprise Financial Services has averaged an ROE of 11.5%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.

-11. Key Takeaways from Enterprise Financial Services’s Q3 Results
+11. Key Takeaways from Enterprise Financial Services’s Q4 Results

-We were impressed by how significantly Enterprise Financial Services blew past analysts’ revenue expectations this quarter.
-We were also happy its tangible book value per share narrowly outperformed Wall Street’s estimates.
-On the other hand, its EPS missed.
+We enjoyed seeing Enterprise Financial Services beat analysts’ revenue expectations this quarter.
+We were also happy its net interest income narrowly outperformed Wall Street’s estimates.
+On the other hand, its EPS was in line.
 Zooming out, we think this was a mixed quarter.
-The stock remained flat at $54.92 immediately following the results.
+The stock remained flat at $56.02 immediately after reporting.

 12. Is Now The Time To Buy Enterprise Financial Services?

-Enterprise Financial Services isn’t a terrible business, but it doesn’t pass our bar.
-Although its revenue growth was exceptional over the last five years, it’s expected to deteriorate over the next 12 months and its declining net interest margin shows its loan book is becoming less profitable.
-And while the company’s TBVPS growth was exceptional over the last five years, the downside is its anticipated efficiency ratio over the next year signals its day-to-day expenses will rise.
+Enterprise Financial Services’s business quality ultimately falls short of our standards.
+Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its declining net interest margin shows its loan book is becoming less profitable.
+And while the company’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its anticipated efficiency ratio over the next year signals its day-to-day expenses will rise.

-Enterprise Financial Services’s P/B ratio based on the next 12 months is 1.1x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
+Enterprise Financial Services’s P/B ratio based on the next 12 months is 1x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
 We're pretty confident there are superior stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.